 That didn't work either....Oh well.
 Try again tomorrow.

-Not a whole lot of action at first but we did manage a few small ones.
 After a while, we did pick up one on the down rigger.
 And not too long after that a nice 16" salmon slammed my streamer fly that I had on the fly rod.
 I think it was a territorial thing because he got hooked in the side of the head and did about 4 tail walks to the boat.

 Not a bad morning so far...But now it's time for breakfast.
 Salmon scramble is on the menu today and it's my favorite!